nuffleapp/nuffle-php/README.md

 # Nuffle, The PHP Library

-Nuffle, The PHP Library, is a simple library that provides the functionality to roll one die with any number of sides.
+Nuffle, The PHP Library, is a dice calculator library that provides the functionality to perform complex dice rolls and calculate their result (ex: `5d6 + 1d20 / (1d6 - 2)`.

 ## Installation